pauljgy/pauljgy/README.md

 ## Hi!

 - My name's PJ
-- I like playing games and learning from them
+- I like playing/solving games and learning from them
 - Making some small tools here to help me fix my mistakes in various games

 <!--